antoninoLorenzo/AI-OPS/README.md

 **AI-OPS** is an AI-powered, open-source penetration testing suite that leverages large language models (LLMs) and AI agents to assist and automate tasks such as reconnaissance, exploitation, and report generation.
 It is <ins>designed to enhance, not replace, the capabilities of human penetration testers</ins>.

-> **Note:** AI-OPS is currently in development, and some functionalities are not yet implemented.
+> **Note:** AI-OPS is currently in development and some functionalities are not implemented.
 Any support or feedback is highly appreciated.
 For more details, please refer to [CONTRIBUTE.md](./CONTRIBUTE.md).

 ## Key Features